FIELD JOURNAL.

 Building a Portable Control Plane Across AWS, Azure, and GCP

-“Write once, run anywhere.”
-It’s the oldest lie in distributed computing.
-Java promised it in the 90s.
-Docker promised it in the 2010s.
-Now, cloud vendors promise it—usually right before they lock you into a proprietary service mesh or a database that only exists in us-east-1.
-Let’s be real for a minute: Infrastructure is not…
+A portable control plane isn’t about running the same VM image on three clouds — that’s the lie vendors have been selling since Java in the 90s.
+Docker promised it.
+Cloud vendors promise it now, usually right before they lock you into a proprietary service mesh or a database that only exists in us-east-1.
+Real…

 AWS Lambda for GenAI: The Real-World Architecture Guide (2026 Edition)